Moments Economy Architecture Specification

 - Identity Identifier: A collision-resistant hash of the identity string.

-- Kernel Anchor: A three-byte Router state derived by routing the identifier from the archetype.
+- Kernel Anchor: An aQPU Kernel state derived by routing the identifier from rest.

 Grant.
 A record of a single MU allocation.